chrisco210/TempChamberView/README.md

 ## First time login
 The default username for login is root, the default password is password.
 You can (and should) change the password in the settings panel.

+# Default Jobs
+## settemp
+Rotates the dial a number of turns.
+Negative numbers go ccw, Positive numbers to cw.
+## Calibration
+Run the default calibration routine
+## CustomCalibration
+Run a custom calibration routine using a number of turns separated by commas.
+## ClosedCalibration
+Run a calibration routine controlled by a closed-loop system.
+### Arguments
+#### Sensitivity
+The ratio of turns to degrees that will be used to figure out how many turns will be done on each adjustment.

+A good number to use is 6.
+#### Accuracy
+The minimum difference between the actual temperature and the target temperature that will be adjusted for.

+Usually 1 degree is sufficient.
+#### Timeout
+The amount of time in between temperature adjustments.

+4 minutes is a good time to use.
+#### Hold
+The amount of time each temperature will be targeted for.
+#### Targets
+A comma-separated list of values that will be targeted.
+Eg:
+`0,10,20,30,40,25`

 # Temperature Chamber API
 ## Instruction API
 ### api/instructions/recent